-In a recent blog post on Windows Team Blog, Microsoft revealed that theme packs that have been created for Windows 8 don’t work in Windows 7.
-In simple words, Windows 8 themes (theme packs) are not supported in Windows 7.
-But all Windows 7 themes work in Windows 8.
+In a recent blog post on Windows Team Blog, Microsoft revealed that theme packs that have been created for Windows 10 and Windows 8 don’t work in Windows 7.
+In simple words, Windows 10/8 themes (theme packs) are not supported in Windows 7.
+But all Windows 7 themes are compatible with Windows 8 and Windows 10

 Step 2: Download and install 7-Zip (free) software.

-Step 3: Right-click on the Windows 8 theme file, select 7-Zip and then select Extract Files option.
+Step 3: Right-click on the Windows 8 theme file, select 7-Zip and then choose Extract Files option.
 Extract the contents of the theme file to a New Folder on desktop.
-You should now get a .theme file and also a folder named DesktopBackground.
+You should now get a .theme file and also a folder named desktop background.
 This folder contains all desktop backgrounds included in the .deskthemepack file.

-Click Save changes button.
-Go back to Personalization window, click on Window Color, pick your own Window color and again click Save Changes button to save the new Window color.
+Click the Save changes button.
+Go back to the Personalization window, click on Window Color, pick your Window color and again click the Save Changes button to save the new Window color.

 Step 6: Finally, click on the newly created theme file and select Save theme for sharing option.
 Enter a name for your theme to save your theme.
 This will save the theme in .themepack extension.
 You can use this theme on Windows 7 as well as Windows 8.